A unified front-end framework for English text-to-speech synthesis: Methodology

 \subsubsection{TN Module}

 The TN module converts non-standard words, such as numbers, symbols, and abbreviations, into spoken-form words.
 It includes a multi-task model and an expert-designed rule system.
-Given the input text, we use the model to predict one of 19 corresponding categories and apply pre-handle rules to correct any misclassified categories.
+Given the input text, we obtain predicted categories using both the model and pre-handle rules separately, and then correct any misclassified categories by the model based on the pre-handle results.
 The data for these corrected categories is then fed into post-handle rules to transcribe and obtain the TN transcription results.
 For the TN sequence tagging task (TN task) in the multi-task model, we define 19 categories, including ``CARDINAL'', ``DIGIT'', etc. The category ``O'' indicates ``other'' and does not need to be normalized.
 Each normalized category is accompanied by the beginning, inside, end, and single (BIES) positional tags indicating word boundaries information.
 We combine the categories, their word boundaries, and the ``O'' category to form $19 \times 4 + 1 = 77$ labels for sequence tagging.
 The architecture of the TN task model, shown in Figure \ref{fig:model}, consists of a BERT \cite{kenton2019bert} model, a 1-D \textbf{C}onvolution \textbf{B}ank and bidirectional \textbf{G}RU (CBG) \cite{wang2017tacotron} encoder, and a masked \textbf{C}onditional \textbf{R}andom \textbf{F}ields (CRF) \cite{wei2021masked} layer.
 We use a CRF loss to train the TN task.
-Compare to other English TN studies such as \cite{sproat2017rnn} and \cite{sproat2016rnn}, which only divide text into 16 categories and may not cover all cases accurately, our approach addresses such limitations.
-For example, in previous studies, both ``dvd'' and ``dvds'' are classified into the ``LETTERS'' category, resulting in the incorrect transcription of ``dvds'' as ``d v d s'' instead of ``d v ds''.
-To overcome such issues, we introduce three new categories, namely ``LETTERSS'', ``MATH'', and ``SCORE'', to the existing 16 categories, thereby covering plural letter sequences, mathematical formulas, and scores.
-Using more detailed categories allows the model to learn with greater precision and achieve better results.
-Besides, the previous approach relies too heavily on the model and places too much trust in its ability, resulting in difficulties controlling the final output, such as whether to transcribe ``911'' as ``nine hundred and eleven'' or ``nine one one''.
+Compare to other English TN studies such as \cite{sproat2017rnn} and \cite{sproat2016rnn}, the previous approach relies too heavily on the model and places too much trust in its ability, resulting in difficulties controlling the final output, such as whether to transcribe ``911'' as ``nine hundred and eleven'' or ``nine one one''.
 The model frequently struggles in these situations.
 Our hybrid approach, which utilizes both rules and models, effectively handles these issues and is also flexible enough to accurately transcribe hot words.